 Mating disruption (MD) is a technique that uses pheromone dispensers that permeate the air in an orchard and make it difficult for males to find females.
 The idea is to disrupt mating and reduce the insect population.
-See the USU Fact Sheet on Peach Twig Borer Mating Disruption.
+Search Google for the USU Fact Sheet on Peach Twig Borer Mating Disruption.

 This option is used by larger organic farms, especially when used in combination with organically approved insecticides such as Bacillus thuringiensis, spinosad, kaolin clay, horticultural oil, or others.

 Treatments at the delayed dormant timing and/or during bloom are critical for reducing the severity of summer generations (Tables 2 and 3).
 Good coverage is important because larvae are killed after consuming insecticide residues as they tunnel in shoot twigs.